AyushGoel06/competetive-programming-SOC-/README.md

 ---

 ## Week 2: Data Structures, Sorting, and Optimization
 **Summary:** A noticeable step up in complexity with 15 problems.
 The focus shifted toward structural efficiency to avoid Time Limit Exceeded (TLE) errors.
-I heavily utilized Hash Maps and Binary Search for fast lookups, leveraged prefix sums to optimize approaches, and tackled basic 2D grid traversal.
+I learnt about hashing ,maps as a data structure and i learnt the approach towards frequency arrays.

 **Questions Solved & Main Approaches:**
 *   **Points and Minimum Distance:** Sorting coordinates to minimize the distance between consecutive points.